Azure/azure-sdk-for-python/doc/deprecation_process.md

 TODO: The process for this section is still a WIP.
 Guidance will be updated here once we have concrete steps.

 - These will be on the MS Learn page.
-You can search in the search bar for mentions of the deprecated packages.
+You can search for mentions of the deprecated packages.

+# Step 7: Blog Post

+If applicable, consider adding a post to the Azure Blog stating that a new package is available which replaces the old package, the old package is scheduled to be deprecated on a specific date, and guidance on adjusting code to use the new package.
+Reach out to the Python Azure SDK PM, Rohit Ganguly (ROHITGANGULY), if you have any questions about creating a blog post.